billti/node-es2015/fat_packages.md

 ## tl;rd
-If a module is going to exist as a CommonJS module, then it should only exist as a CommonJS module - there is no value but much complexity in also including an ES2015 version that should exhibit identical behavior, as the version used at runtime should be opaque.
+If a module is going to exist as a CommonJS module, then it should only exist as a CommonJS module - there is little benefit but much complexity in also including an ES2015 version that should exhibit identical behavior, as the version used at runtime should be opaque.

 If a module wishes to take advantage of features only in the ES2015 module format, then it should exist only